CCIVR/ccivr2/README.md

 Then select the identification mode as follows:

 ```
-Select the extraction mode.
+Select the identification mode.
 [1/2/3]:
 ```

 ### Mode 1: Cis-NATs mode